Community Programs and Information

 IDENTITY THEFT

-It is estimated that one in 20 Americans will be the victim of identity theft.
+It is estimated that 1 in 20 Americans will be the victim of identity theft.
 There are a number of safeguards available to you to help protect yourself and your family.
-The Huron Police Department endorses the following links to help in the fight against identity theft.
+Below are links to help in the fight against identity theft.

 Ohio Attorney General – Identify Theft